- What’s Shunned Now at the Hagia Sophia in Istanbul

 Sacred items in Hagia Sophia’s Courtyard

 The former inside marble pulpit (called Ambo from the Greek) lies near the fence, and the marble-laden crosses focus the observer that they are “crucified with Christ” (Galatians 2:20).
 A minister most likely entered on one staircase and exited on the other.
 Spiritual servants offered Scripture readings, prayers, and sermons from the elevated platform.
+This pulpit sat within the church in an East/West orientation just below the main dome.
+The speaker faced south to speak to the people.
 Observing the condition of the pulpit, the podium was dragged out of the church and left in ruin.
 Now repaired without any label sits in the courtyard, eliciting silence.

 Exterior Crosses of Hagia Sophia